vsergeev/luaradio/new-to-sdr.md

 Web interfaces provide a browser frontend to an SDR, often with server-side processing for demodulation and decoding, and a client-side waterfall and audio.
-This is like a waterfall receiver accessible through a browser.
+They are like a waterfall receiver accessible through a browser.

 <ul>
 <li><a href="https://github.com/simonyiszk/openwebrx"><i class="fa fa-github" aria-hidden="true"></i> OpenWebRx</a></li>